-CIBSE Guide F - Energy Efficiency in Building provides energy usage on a m of treated area and was used for 2018 base year and 2021 GHG inventories to generate office emissions.
-Similarly to 2022, in 2023 no office was rented and only working from home occurred.
-Office emissions are therefore zero.
+CIBSE Guide F - Energy Efficiency in Building provides energy usage on a m2 of treated area and was used for 2018 base year and 2021 GHG inventories to generate office emissions.
+However, for this year no office was rented and only working from home occurred.
+Therefore office emissions are zero.